African credit ratings can absorb aid cuts and trade strains, Fitch says

 And Nigeria and the Seychelles both hold positive credit outlooks from Fitch Ratings - an indication that a rating is expected to be raised in the future - thanks to ongoing reforms, he told a webinar.

-"The reforms that we've seen really put the region in a better position to absorb some of these shocks," Gamble.
+"The reforms that we've seen really put the region in a better position to absorb some of these shocks," Gamble said.

 "The impact for the ratings looks manageable."